-Medical Reports
+Medical Reports and Treatment Plans

-A medical provider may not charge any fee for completing a medical report form required by the Workers' Compensation Division.
-A medical provider may not charge a separate fee for medical reports that are required to substantiate the medical necessity of a service.
-CPT code 99080 is not to be used to complete required workers' compensation insurance forms or to complete required documentation to substantiate medical necessity.
-CPT code 99080 is not to be used for signing affidavits or certifying medical records forms.
-CPT code 99080 is appropriate for billing only after receiving a request for a special report from the employer or payer.
+A medical provider may not charge any fee for completing a medical report form or treatment plan required by the Workers' Compensation Division.
+A medical provider may not charge a separate fee for medical reports or treatment plans that are required to substantiate the medical necessity of a service.
+Provider medical reports are furnished to the payer/employer within 14 days after the encounter or service.